-HONORS SECTIONS OF GENERAL EDUCATION COURSES
+HONORS SECTIONS OF UNIVERSITY CORE CURRICULUM COURSES

 Most students in their first semester will be enrolled in an Honors cluster.
 Clusters bring together three classes around a common theme.
 The three classes meet separately, and once every week or two all of the professors and students meet for an interdisciplinary plenary session.
-For example,
+First year students are assigned to a cluster by the Honors College director and the Office of the Registrar.